How to Personalise the Customer Journey with Targeted Messaging

 Shoppers higher up the sales funnel who are still in the product discovery stage might be weighing up their options and may not display intent to purchase.

-You could use email capture Overlays to encourage these shoppers to sign up for your newsletter, building a high quality, GDPR compliant subscriber list.
+You could use email capture Overlays to encourage these shoppers to sign up for your newsletter, building a high-quality, GDPR-compliant subscriber list.

 2. Respond to shopping comparison behaviour

-When a shopper highlights a product title, promote your USP to encourage them to purchase with you.
+When a shopper highlights a product title, your website should react to your customers based on this behaviour.